 Egg (oocyte) freezing (cryopreservation)

-Egg freezing (also called egg or oocyte cryopreservation) is a procedure in which eggs are removed from the ovary and frozen.
-The patient receives hormones to stimulate the ovaries to produce eggs.
+Egg freezing is also called egg or oocyte cryopreservation.
+In this procedure, doctors remove eggs from the ovary and then freeze them.
+The patient gets hormones to stimulate the ovaries to produce eggs.
 The eggs are removed.
-Later the eggs can be thawed, fertilized with sperm in the lab to form embryos, and placed in a woman’s uterus.
+Later the eggs can be thawed and fertilized with sperm in the lab to form embryos.
+They are then placed in a woman’s uterus to grow.

 Egg freezing is only an option for girls who have started having menstrual cycles.
 This option is not always possible because cancer treatment must be delayed for a few weeks to harvest the eggs.
 It can also be a risk for patients with tumors that are sensitive to hormones.